Your learning experience

 Our dedicated placement team will help you secure paid employment, giving you the opportunity to engage with employers during your studies.
 As a student on a four-year course, you'll undertake a year in industry.
 We encourage students on a three-year course to gain relevant work experience with summer placements.

-You can also carry out a research project through the University's Undergraduate Research Opportunities Programme.Learn more about who we work with
+You can also carry out a research project through the University's Undergraduate Research Opportunities Programme.Learn more about industry placements

 Rhian Taylor: making an impression on placement